 Why would forensic investigators associate lime with phosphorus?
 At first I had a difficult time understanding this connection between lime and phosphorus.
 But when I learned more about farming principles, I understood the connection rather quickly: Farmers utilize lime to balance soil acidity levels for phosphorus to be more efficiently absorbed by plant roots.

 Phosphorus is a key component in photosynthesis and root development within plants.
 When phosphorus deficiency occurs, plant growth is stunted and plants sometimes display brown leaf edges.
+Adding some lime to the soil helps the plants.

 Phosphorus is available in Panama’s tropical soils to some degree, however, continuous farming in one area over time results in phosphorus deficiency.
 This happens both in small gardens and large farms.
 Therefore, phosphorus must be relocated, either from organic or inorganic sources and tilled into the soil.